-Over and above the arrests, there was a total distortion of anarchist methods, and tens of thousands of pamphlets were printed and distributed all over the country denouncing this.
-Many actions took place, and leaflets and posters were now being drawn up at national level, following countless meetings with groups and individuals from all over the country.
-There were regular interventions on free radios.
-Actions of solidarity also took place in Germany, Greece and Spain.
+But, apart from the repression pure and simple, there was a combination of obstacles, including the local mafia, two masked individuals who burst in on us with guns one night and fired a shot that went through solidarity also took place in Germany, Greece and Spain.
 A German comrade brought out a bilingual paper, translated many Italian texts - theoretical texts I mean, not related to the repression and organised benefits and meetings.
 She was also very close to me throughout the years I was inside in many ways.
 I also received many letters, telegrams, cards, conveying good wishes, passion, colour, solidarity from comrades in many countries, including the UK.